Danby SF: Loop Trail from Bald Hill Road to Diane’s Crossing and back

 This is a 100% loop trail that we created by combining 2 existing separate walks that each involved walking in, turning around and walking back.
 Everyone was delighted the first time we devised this loop because many of our hikers really prefer loop trails.

 If you’re running late, Dove’s Trail starts on the east side of Bald Hill Road just before you reach the spot when Bald Hill becomes a dirt road.
-The trail is blazed in pink.
-If you can’t spot the trail entry, walk south on Bald Hill until you reach the crossing of the Abbott Loop, and take this heading downhill.
+The trail is blazed in a light -colored pink (as of this current hike description update).
+If you can’t spot the Dove Trail entry, walk south on Bald Hill until you reach the crossing of the Abbott Loop, and take that trail heading downhill.